bobchen48/Writeups/CCNA/My CCNA Journey.md

 ***II.
 ExSim Boson and Pacing***

-As Cisco answers do not let you go back once you answer a question, you must figure out how to pace yourself to where you will have enough time spent between simulation questions and non-simulation.
+As Cisco exams do not let you go back once you answer a question, you must figure out how to pace yourself throughout the exam given this constraint.
 This was why I thought ExSim significantly increased my confidence because it gave me an opportunity to practice in a simulated test environment where I do not go back to a previous answer while figuring out a comfortable pace that works for me.

 ***III.
 Answer Every Question***